-You can begin by creating a Python project and installing the PyFlink package.
+You can begin by creating a Python project and installing the PyFlink package following the installation guide.

-can be used to set execution parameters, such as the restart strategy, default parallelism, etc.
+It can be used for setting execution parameters such as restart strategy, default parallelism, etc.

 You can also use the TableEnvironment.sql_update() method to register a source/sink table defined in DDL:

 This registers a table named mySource and a table named mySink in the execution environment.